Red river hog: Behaviour

 Red river hogs are often active during the day, but are primarily nocturnal or crepuscular.
 They typically live in small groups of approximately six to ten animals, composed of a single adult male, and a number of adult females and their young.
 However, much larger groups, some with over 30 individuals, have been noted in particularly favourable habitats.
 The boar defends his harem aggressively against predators, with leopards being a particularly common threat.

 They communicate almost continuously with grunts and squeals with a repertoire that can signal alarm, distress, or passive contact.

-The species is omnivorous, eating mainly roots and tubers, and supplements its diet with fruit, grasses, herbs, eggs, dead animal and plant remains, insects, and lizards.
-It uses its large muzzle to snuffle about in the soil in search of food, as well as scraping the ground with their tusks and fore-feet.
+The species is omnivorous, eating mainly roots, bulbs, and tubers, and supplements its diet with fruit, seeds, nuts, water plants, grasses, herbs, fungi, eggs, dead animal and plant remains, insects, snails, lizards, other reptiles, and domestic animals such as piglets, goats, and sheep.
+It uses its large muzzle to snuffle about in the soil in search of food, as well as scraping the ground with its tusks and fore-feet.
 They can cause damage to agricultural crops, such as cassava and yams.